Administrative Policies and Procedures Manual - Policy 2140: Use and Possession of Alcohol on University Property

 3. State Law

 State law governs many aspects of the consumption and serving of alcohol.
-All individuals who use and/or serve alcohol on University property must comply with the applicable legal requirements.
+All individuals who possess, serve, sell, or consume alcohol on University property must comply with the applicable legal requirements.

 4. Purchase of Alcohol